qingstor/qingstor-sdk-java/docs/example/sign_with_server.md

 ## Sign With Server

+A simple introduction to the signature server can refer to: [Signature Server Guide](../qingstor_signature_server_example.md).

 ### The Local Time Is Incorrect

 If the local time of user's clients are not synchronized with the network time.